erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/11_cmg_sota.md

 So CMGs find terrestrial application where such systems don't work: two wheeled vehicles that should remain upright at slow speeds or a standstill and roll stabilization for ships at rest.
 Looking back there are early examples of both applications.
-For ground vehicles there is a gyrocar commissioned in 1912 by Pyotr Petrovich Shilovsky who also built a monorail and wrote a book on the uses of gyroscopes in 1924 @ShilovskiiGyroscopeItsPractical1924.
+For ground vehicles there is a gyrocar commissioned in 1912 by Pyotr Petrovich Shilovsky who also built a monorail and wrote a book on the uses of gyroscopes in 1924 [@ShilovskiiGyroscopeItsPractical1924].
-Ships of the same period saw the construction of probably the largest CMGs with the first deployment to a large passenger liner, the Conte di Savoia in 1931 @RexConteDi
+Ships of the same period saw the construction of probably the largest CMGs with the first deployment to a large passenger liner, the Conte di Savoia in 1931 [@RexConteDi]
 The gyroscope weighed in 175t and spun at 910 rpm (see @Fig:conte-gyro).
 Given that control engineering or cybernetics hadn't come about yet it is obvious that these systems must have operated on a passive control principle.